sixafter/aes-ctr-drbg/README.md

   - Supports 128-, 192-, and 256-bit AES keys, with correct counter and state management as specified by the standard.
 - **FIPS 140-2 Alignment:** Designed to operate in FIPS 140-2 validated environments and compatible with Go’s FIPS 140 mode (`GODEBUG=fips140=on`).
   - Uses only cryptographic primitives from the Go standard library.
-  - For platform-specific guidance and deployment instructions, see [FIPS‑140.md](../../../FIPS-140.md).
+  - For platform-specific guidance and deployment instructions, see [FIPS‑140.md](FIPS-140.md).
+- **Optimized for Low Allocations:** Carefully structured to minimize heap allocations, reducing memory overhead and improving cache locality.
+This optimization is crucial for applications where performance and resource usage are critical.
+  - `0 allocs/op` for `io.Reader` interface
 - **Stateless and Concurrent Operation:** Each DRBG instance is safe for concurrent use and fully encapsulates its cryptographic state.
   - The design supports independent operation across multiple instances, enabling scalable use in high-concurrency environments.
 - **Configurable Entropy and Personalization:** Accepts externally supplied entropy sources and personalization strings, enabling domain separation and deterministic output for compliance with best practices and advanced use cases.